sebagudelo/sebagudelo/posts/welcome-to-nhost.md

 date: '2021-08-30'
 ---

-Exciting times last week as I kicked off as Head of Marketing for [Nhost](https://nhost.io).
+Exciting times last week as I kicked off as Head of Growth for [Nhost](https://nhost.io).

 It’s going to be a ride building Marketing zero to one and I will continue to share the journey as we go.